 To this end, ARS scientists and university collaborators have developed an adaptive grazing management experiment being implemented at the Central Plains Experimental Range in northeastern Colorado.
 A Stakeholder Group of 11 persons was selected to represent ranchers, public land managers, conservation organizations and nongovernmental organizations.
 This Stakeholder Group met in September of 2012 and January and September of 2013 to 1) choose and prioritize outcomes desired from this experiment, 2) determine criteria and/or triggers for movement of livestock among pastures in an adaptive manner, and 3) select appropriate monitoring data requirements needed for feedback to determine if management is achieving desired outcomes.
 This experiment has now been implemented from 2014 to the present.
 The CARM experiment is part of the ARS Long-term agroecosystem research network

 Pasture Monitoring Protocols

-CPER AGM Maps
+CPER CARM Maps

 - 2014 Central Plains Experimental Range (CPER) Detail Map

 - Maps of CARM/TGM/Pdog pastures with point count and transect locations